DishaN08/Library-Management-Project/README.md

 # Library-Management-Project
 This project majorly focus on Object-Oriented_Programming(OOP) concepts.
-I have created a library where a student/anyone can do the following:
+I have created a library where any person can do the following:
 1.Borrow books
 2.Return books
 3.Donate books to library